-Windrush victim ‘locked out” of Britain for years says he’s now homeless
+Windrush victim ‘locked out’ of Britain for years says he’s now homeless

 Last year, a Windrush campaigner took up his case and he was eventually granted the right of abode.

-Upon arriving in the UK in October 2022, Mr Foster was placed temporarily in a Travel Lodge by the Home Office’s Vulnerable Person’s Team (VPT) after describing spending nights sleeping rough and riding the bus to keep warm.
+Upon arriving in the UK in October 2022, Mr Foster was placed temporarily in a Travelodge by the Home Office’s Vulnerable Persons Team (VPT) after describing spending nights sleeping rough and riding the bus to keep warm.

 After an emergency trip to family in Jamaica in February of this year, Mr Foster returned to the UK but says the VPT told him they could not help with accommodation.